 Happy Korean Lunar New Year!
-Can you believe the first month of 2019 is already over?
+Can you believe the first month of 2020 is almost here?
 Neither can we!

-2019 is the year of the golden pig, and Koreans celebrate the Lunar New Year, or ‘Seollal‘ in Korean, which is one of the biggest holidays in Korea.
-This year, Korean Lunar New Year is from the 4th to 6th of February.
+2020 is the year of the rat, and Koreans celebrate the Lunar New Year, or ‘Seollal‘ in Korean, which is one of the biggest holidays in Korea.
+This year, Korean Lunar New Year is from the 24th to 26th of January.

 Also, many businesses including major department stores and small local shops close during the holiday period.
-But don’t be in despair as travelers (or you!) can find and partake in Seollal events at many tourist attractions and destinations within and around Seoul.
+But don’t be in despair as travelers (just like yourself!) can find and partake in Seollal events at many tourist attractions and destinations within and around Seoul.

 Check out these destinations where you can celebrate and make the most of your trip during the Korean Lunar New Year holiday!